nhrones/SSE-RPC/readme.md

 ## Built-in Remote Procedures
 The following are the current built-in procedures.

- 1. `getFileList` - returns the results of a `deno-walk`. // params{ root, folder }
+ 1. `GetDirectory` - returns the results of a `deno-walk`. // params{ root, folder }
- 2. `getFile` - returns the text content of a file.       // params{ folder, name }
+ 2. `GetFile` - returns the text content of a file.        // params{ folder, name }
- 3. `saveFile` - saves text content to a file.            // params{ folder, name, content }
+ 3. `SaveFile` - saves text content to a file.             // params{ folder, name, content }

 You can see these in action in the example application in the included /example folder.
 (Open the `/example/readme.md` for instructions)